ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 ### A State of being

 But do cats *always* do those things?
-Does Fuzzy eat when she’s asleep?
+Does Pepper eat when she’s asleep?

 ```ruby
 class Cat